MKVde/YouTube-Channel-Videos-Email-Notification/README.md

 Overview:

-This script periodically sends an email with links to the videos uploaded in the past week to a specified YouTube channel.
+This script periodically sends an email with links to the videos uploaded in the past week (default) to a specified YouTube channel.
 It uses the YouTube Data API to retrieve the list of videos and the SMTP protocol to send the email.
 You can configure the script to use your own API key, email credentials, and email content.

 Requirements:
 To use this script, you will need: